MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/fault-domains-windows-server-2016.md

           </Rack>
         </Topology>

-To set the new fault domain specification, save your XML and run the following in PowerShell.
+To set the new fault domain specification, save your XML and run the following in Windows PowerShell.

     $xml = Get-Content <Path> | Out-String
     Set-ClusterFaultDomainXML -XML $xml